 Ever wonder why the English word for “bear” sounds nothing like the Latin word ursus or the Greek word arktos?
-According to Ralph Keyes’s Euphemania: Our Love Affair with Euphemisms, the oldest known euphemism was the Proto-Germanic beron (literally "the brown one") which early Northern Europeans used one thousand years ago or so instead of the “real” name for a bear.
+According to Ralph Keyes’s Euphemania: Our Love Affair with Euphemisms, the oldest known euphemism was the Proto-Germanic beorn (literally "the brown one") which early Northern Europeans used a thousand years ago or so instead of the “real” name for a bear.

 Fearful Doctors Used to Write "Σ" Instead of "Syphilis"

-Syphilis - or, uh, “Σ” - is named after a mythological shepherd named Syphilus who “was infected with a repellant disease as a punishment for insulting Apollo.”
+Syphilis - or, uh, “Σ” - is named after a mythological shepherd named Syphilus "who was cursed by the god Apollo with a dread disease."

-Even modern medical textbooks (such as David Allison and Dr. Nicola Strickland’s Acronyms and Synonyms in Medical Imaging from 1997) still advise students of the possible use of “Σ” in place of the word syphilis.
+Even modern medical textbooks (such as David Allison and Dr. Nicola Strickland’s Acronyms and Synonyms in Medical Imaging) still advise students of the possible use of “Σ” in place of the word syphilis.

 Actors Think Saying "Macbeth" Will Curse a Production

 Unless you are rehearsing or performing Macbeth, saying "Macbeth" in a theater will bring bad luck at the least and outright disaster at the worst.
 Actors believe the play is cursed because of its history; two different actors have actually died on stage while performing it.
 The play also was at the center of a deadly riot.
 Some believe Shakespeare was cursed by witches offended by the play - or even that the playwright intentionally cursed the play himself by putting real spells into the witches' dialogue.